 There’s another rule in photography that says, “Don’t follow any rules.
 Have fun and experiment.”.
-This means that you should just go out with a camera and have fun photographing anything that piques your interest.
-Even if you end up deleting most of your photos.
+This means that you should go out with a camera and have fun photographing anything that piques your interest.
+It doesn’t matter if you end up deleting most of your photos.

-We often put ourselves into a box and don’t give ourselves a chance to explore, experiment, and just take photos – after all, isn’t that what photography is all about?
+We often put ourselves into a box and don’t give ourselves a chance to explore, experiment, and take photos.
+After all, isn’t that what photography is all about?

-Next time you go for a shoot and find a promising location, just scout around for a couple of minutes.
-Use your camera or even your smartphone and walk around trying different compositions, until you find one or a few that you like, and only then set up a tripod – considering you need it.
+Next time you go for a shoot and find a good location, just scout around for a couple of minutes.
+Use your camera or even your smartphone and walk around trying different compositions until you find one or a few that you like, and only then set up a tripod, considering you need it.

-To sum up, the rule of thirds is a useful guideline that serves as a good starting point for beginners.
-Of course, there are a lot of excellent alternatives, such as the Golden Spiral rule or following no rule at all.
+To sum up, the rule of thirds is a helpful guideline that serves as a good starting point for beginners.
+Of course, there are many excellent alternatives, such as the Golden Spiral rule or following no rule at all.
 It’s up to you to decide and learn which is the best choice for each situation.